- Learn more about gene editing and how it works

 - Design a CRISPR-Cas9 genome editing experiment: KO, point mutation, knock-In, etc.

 Interactive discussion groups (4,5 hours)

-This session consists of open questions and will allow each attendee to consider their own scientific issues.
+This session consists of open questions and will allow each attendee to consider his own scientific issues.

 Detailed programme available HERE.